ahza64/snipits/export_vmd/README.md

 - [ ] If a tree is ready can it still have restrictions on it?
 I.e. it is in a riparian zone but has been okayed to work?
 - [ ] bTreeRecsRestriction: null,   //   <bTreeRecsRestriction> [bit]    IF related sLT value is L, then 0, else 1   (Or should it be 1 for a tree and 0 for location)
 - [ ] if a two trees were at the same adderess but inspected by different people should mulitple Locations and WorkPackets get created
+- [ ] Does the work packet Assigned user have to be the same as the inspect users of threes and locations?

 ## Moving forward
 - [ ] Are all trees being correctly added to workorders.